lightning/bolts/04-onion-routing.md

   - MUST select one of the above error codes when creating an error message.
   - MUST include the appropriate data for that particular error type.
   - if there is more than one error:
-    - SHOULD select the first error it encounters in list above.
+    - SHOULD select the first error it encounters from list above.

 Any _erring node_ MAY:
   - if the `realm` byte is unknown: